5 Best Laptops for Large Excel Files of 2026 - Compute Expert

 • Excellent performance in running large Excel files

-• Quite sleek and lightweight
+• Quite sleek and lightweight for a laptop of its size

 • A full range of ports with two Thunderbolt 4 ports